Skip to Main Content

 The Program

-The department offers minors in political science, public administration and political communication and advocacy (In conjunction with the School of Communication).
+The department offers minors in political science, public administration, public service leadership, and political campaigns (in conjunction with the School of Communication).
 These minors may be taken with a student's major program; students should consult with their advisor on procedures for declaring a minor.
-The public administration minor is a fast-track minor that allows an undergraduate to gain admission to our Masters of Public Administration upon successful completion of the minor and graduation.
+The public administration minor is a fast-track minor that allows an undergraduate to gain admission to our Master of Public Administration upon successful completion of the minor and graduation.
+The political science to international affairs (MAIA) and political science to public administration (MPA) accelerated pathways allows students to complete the requirements for both their bachelor’s and master’s degrees by taking graduate courses during their junior and senior undergraduate years.
+Students should consult with the relevant graduate program director on procedures for entering an accelerated pathway or fast track.

 Bachelor of Arts in Political Science

 The final objective is to prepare students for careers associated with politics.
-The political science major provides an excellent background for admission to law school, and is a solid foundation for graduate work in political science, public administration and urban planning.
+The political science major provides an excellent background for admission to law school and is a solid foundation for graduate work in political science or public and nonprofit management and leadership.
 Majors also find exciting work in campaign and legislative politics.
 In addition to preparing students for graduate work, the conceptual and methodological skills developed in the major equip students for employment by local, state and national organizations, corporations and nonprofit groups located in the U.S. and foreign countries, international organizations such as the United Nations, the print and electronic media, and secondary education.

 UNF offers an undergraduate major in political science culminating in the Bachelor of Arts degree.
-Two minors, political science and public administration are available within the department.
-Our third minor, political communication and advocacy is offered in conjunction with the School of Communication.
+Three minors, political science, public administration, and public service leadership, are available within the department.
+Our fourth minor, political campaigns is offered in conjunction with the School of Communication.
 Majors must have a grade of "C" or better in each core course, and a minimum GPA of 2.0 in major elective courses.

-Undergraduate Fast Track requirements are that a student: (1) must declare a Public Administration Fast Track minor prior to their senior year; (2) must have an overall GPA of 3.0 or higher in the last 60 hours of undergraduate course work; (3) must make a grade of at least B or higher in PAD 4003 (taken as part of the Fast Track minor core requirements); (4) must have a B average or above for the four courses required in the Fast Track minor.
+Undergraduate fast-track requirements are that a student: (1) must declare a Public Administration fast-track minor prior to their senior year; (2) must have an overall GPA of 3.0 or higher in the last 60 hours of undergraduate course work; (3) must earn a grade of at least B or higher in PAD 4003 (taken as part of the fast-track minor core requirements); (4) must have a B average or above for the four courses required in the fast -track minor.
 All sections of these conditions must be met in full.
-If the undergraduate requirements stated above are met, Fast Track students may continue into the MPA program provided they apply for the program and meet the minimum Graduate Record Exam (GRE) requirements of the program for unconditional admission.
-Please see the MPA Director for further information on the Fast Track option.
+If the undergraduate requirements stated above are met, fast-track students may continue into the MPA program provided they apply for the program and meet the minimum Graduate Record Exam (GRE) requirements of the program for unconditional admission.
+Please see the MPA Director for further information on the fast-track option.

 Graduate Programs

-• to lead and manage in public governance;
+• to lead and manage in the public interest;

-• to analyze, synthesize, think critically, solve problems and make decisions;
+• to analyze, synthesize, think critically, solve problems and make evidence-informed decisions in a complex and dynamic environment;

-• to articulate and apply a public service perspective;
+• to articulate, apply, and advance a public service perspective;

-• to communicate and interact productively with a diverse and changing workforce and citizenry; and
+• to communicate and interact productively and in culturally responsive ways with a diverse and changing workforce and society at large.

 Accreditation